OData/odata.net/v7/_posts/odata features/2015-09-29-06-10-override-primitive-serialization-deserialization.md

 	    builder => builder.AddService<ODataPayloadValueConverter, DateTimeOffsetCustomFormatPrimitivePayloadValueConverter>(ServiceLifetime.Singleton))
 {% endhighlight %}

 <strong>3.
-Deserialize</strong>
+Deserializer</strong>

-Deserializer will use the registered new `ConvertFromPayloadValue` to read `Birthday` which is defined as DateTimeOffset in model.
+Deserializer will automatically use the registered new `ConvertFromPayloadValue` to read `Birthday` which is defined as DateTimeOffset in model.

+For example, for the payload:

 {% highlight csharp %}
 const string payload =